-West Lothian Council by telephoning 01506 280000, emailing customer.service@westlothian.gov.uk, in writing to Customer Service Centre, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF, in person at any council office or by filling in the online complaints form.

-NHS Lothian by telephoning 0131 536 3370, emailing craft@nhslothian.scot.nhs.uk, in writing to NHS Lothian Customer Relations and Feedback Team, Waverley Gate, 2-4 Waterloo Place, Edinburgh EH1 3EG or in person by visiting Waverley Gate.
+the Council by telephoning 01506 280000, emailing customer.service@westlothian.gov.uk, in writing to Customer Service Centre, West Lothian Civic Centre, Howden South Road, Livingston, West Lothian EH54 6FF, in person at any Council office or by filling in the online complaints form NHS Lothian by telephoning 0131 536 3370, emailing feedback@nhslothian.scot.nhs.uk, in writing to NHS Lothian Patient Experience Team, Waverley Gate, 2-4 Waterloo Place, Edinburgh EH1 3EG

 There are separate complaints regimes and procedures which apply to councils and health boards, statutory and otherwise.
-The Parties are not able to dictate arrangements that the Board may wish to put in place in relation to the handling of complaints which may be directed at the Board, but the Parties shall ensure that a single gateway is provided for complaints to be made which relate to their performance of the delegated functions, to be managed by the Chief Officer as part of the management arrangements to be made by the Parties.
+The Parties are not able to dictate arrangements that the Board may wish to put in place in relation to the handling of complaints which may be directed at the Board, but the Parties shall ensure that a single gateway is provided for complaints to be made which relate to their performance of the Delegated Functions, to be managed by the Chief Officer as part of the management arrangements to be made by the Parties.